 Hypnosis can take place in different situations.
 We have all seen on television stage hypnotists.
 However, when it comes to helping people overcome challenges, clinical hypnotherapy is very different.
 I don’t make you ‘cluck like a chicken’!
 With clients for hypnotherapy in London, I ensure your hypnotherapy is carried out in a calm and therapeutic environment.
 After a conversation about your concerns and challenges, I will guide you into a relaxed, focused state.
 I may ask you to think about memories, experiences and situations in a different more empowered and positive way.
 The aim is to re-think things and thereby help you change the way you think and behave.
 Unlike some more dramatic or controlling portrayals of hypnosis in films, books, or on stage, you will not be unconscious or asleep, or in any way out of control of yourself.
 Rather than be unaware, you will in fact hear all of what is said.
 Like in any conversation, you can listen but t is totally up to you whether or not to act on the suggestions I may give you during hypnotherapy sessions.

-Here is the transcription of a very short hypnosis session
+Here is the transcription of a very short hypnotherapy session, similar to London sessions.

 Whenever you’re ready, just go ahead and close your eyes.
 Make sure you’re in a very comfortable spot.
 Make sure your head and neck are supported with your eyes closed so you can enjoy this hypnosis experience.
 Feel the comfort of where your head, your hands and your feet are resting.
 That’s right.
 And then take a nice deep breath in.
 Wonderful and breathe out.
 Perfect with each and every breath.
 As you breathe naturally and freely, you’re beginning to tune out of the world out there.
 It’s okay to forget about work.
 Forget about the past few days and forget about the upcoming days.
 Forget about everything and everyone other than yourself.
 These minutes are completely about you.